JackBarns/reputationbot/README.md

 To view the layout of the database, view the SQL HANDLER class.

-Otherwise, import the following table into a database named "rep-bot" using out.csv I suggest not using root as the mysql user.
+I suggest not using root as the mysql user.